-The Honorable Brian Schatz, Chair Committee on Appropriations Subcommittee on Transportation, and Housing and Urban Development, and Related Agencies United States Senate Washington, D.C.
-20510

-The Honorable Susan Collins, Ranking Member Committee on Appropriations Subcommittee on Transportation, and Housing and Urban Development, and Related Agencies United States Senate Washington, D.C.
-20510
+The Honorable Tom Cole, Chairman Subcommittee on Transportation, Housing and Urban Development, and Related Agencies Committee on Appropriations United States House of Representatives Washington, D.C.
+20515 The Honorable Mike Quigley, Ranking Member Subcommittee on Transportation, Housing and Urban Development, and Related Agencies Committee on Appropriations United States House of Representatives Washington, D.C.
+20515

-Dear Chair Schatz and Ranking Member Collins:
+Dear Chairman Cole and Ranking Member Quigley:

-Our Catholic organizations work with Congress every year on a range of our priorities, including protecting migrants and refugees, supporting the poor and vulnerable, and protecting the unborn.
-As you consider the Fiscal Year 2023 Transportation, Housing and Urban Development, and Related Agencies appropriations bill, we urge you to provide the highest level of funding possible for housing and community development programs serving families and individuals who are poor and vulnerable.
+Our respective organizations work with Congress every year on a range of our priorities, including protecting migrants and refugees, supporting the poor and vulnerable, and protecting the preborn.
+As you consider the Fiscal Year 2024 Transportation, Housing and Urban Development, and Related Agencies appropriations bill, we urge you to provide the highest level of funding possible for housing and community development programs serving families and individuals who are poor and vulnerable.

 Inflation is taking a toll on the economic well-being of many families, especially those with the lowest incomes.
-The national median rent is almost 17 percent higher than it was a year ago, and homeowners and renters alike expect it to increase 11.5 percent over the next year.
-Housing already makes up a large portion of family budgets with 10.7 million low-income renter households spending over half their income on housing costs.
-These families cannot afford to keep up with rent increases.
+Although the rate of annual increase of U.S. asking rent slowed considerably from last year (16.5%) to this year (1.7%), the median U.S. asking rent stood as high as \$1,937 in February.1 Housing makes up a large portion of family budgets with 10.7 million low-income renter households spending over half their income on housing costs.2 These families cannot afford to keep up with rent increases.
 Targeted federal investments in programs that bring down the cost of housing and preserve and increase affordable housing supply can help families maintain stable housing.

-In our pastoral statement The Right to a Decent Home, the Catholic bishops of the United States teach that "Since decent housing is a human right, its provision involves a public responsibility. . . .
+In the pastoral statement The Right to a Decent Home, the Catholic bishops of the United States teach that "Since decent housing is a human right, its provision involves a public responsibility. . . .
 Government must supplement and regulate the activities of private individuals and institutions in order to achieve our housing goals.
 A creative partnership of private enterprise and government is necessary" (no. 75).
 The Catholic Church, inclusive of all its ministries, is one of the largest private providers of housing services for the poor and vulnerable in the country.
 We serve as many as we can, yet we lack the resources to assist all our brothers and sisters in need.
 In 2021, Catholic Charities agencies provided housing services to over 180,000 people and homelessness services to over 400,000, provided housing counseling services to more than 15,000 households, and disbursed \$188 million in emergency rental assistance.
 Despite these efforts, Catholic Charities agencies have over 73,000 households across the country on waiting lists for housing.
 In response to such widespread, unmet need, HUD programs need more resources, not less.

-With inflation on the rise, meaningful increases in the HUD budget are needed just to maintain housing for the same number of people currently served.
+With the lingering effects of inflation, meaningful increases in the HUD budget are needed just to maintain housing for the same number of people currently served.
 Flat funding for housing and community development programs acts as a cut to vital services.
 Please provide robust funding for the following programs: